 H. enforce requirements for home schools.
-Upon finding that a home school is not in compliance with law, the NMPED may order that a student attend a public school or a private school; If the GISD becomes aware of a home school that is not in compliance with New Mexico requirements, the GISD administration will inform the NMPED.
+Upon finding that a home school is not in compliance with law, the NMPED may order that a student attend a public school or a private school; If the public agency becomes aware of a home school that is not in compliance with New Mexico requirements, the public agency administration will inform the NMPED.